Save time and money with an auto loan that comes with competitive rates.

 U.S. Bank offers its auto loan customers various benefits including the following:

 - Equal rates for new and used.
-Rates are as low as 3.12% APR no matter how new or old the car.
+Rates are as low as 4.56% APR for both new and old vehicles.

 - No down payment.
-U.S. Bank requires no money up front for financing of up to 115%.
+U.S. Bank requires no money up front when you borrow an auto loan.

 What to watch out for

 - Wide ineligibility.
 You may not be able to get a loan for cars older than six years or with high mileage.
-Even customized cars could be denied.
+Customized cars could also be denied.

 - Prepayment fee.
-While not exactly a penalty, paying your auto loan early could subject you to a “closure fee” that’s equal to 1% of your original loan amount.
+While not exactly a penalty, paying your auto loan early could subject you to a closure fee equal to 1% of your original loan amount.